 John McCauley is vice president, transportation and logistics, for Cargill, leading its global container freight business and its domestic transportation and logistics in the Asia-Pacific.
-He has a deep and extensive experience in Container Shipping and is close to attaining the status of industry veteran although he prefers "holder of industry wisdom" His current role in Cargill also incorporates wider Transportation and Logistics throughout Asia Pacific.
-He has lived in his native Australia, the UK (twice), Djibouti, Dubai, Geneva and now Singapore.
-He has worked Logistics and Container shipping companies and on the BCO side in Pharmaceuticals, Logistics Service and Laboratory Services.
+He has a deep and extensive experience in container shipping and is close to attaining the status of industry veteran although he prefers "holder of industry wisdom."
+His current role at Cargill also incorporates wider transportation and logistics throughout the Asia Pacific.
+He has lived in his native Australia, the United Kingdom (twice), Djibouti, Dubai, Geneva, and now Singapore.
+He has worked for logistics and container shipping companies and on the beneficial cargo owner side in pharmaceuticals, logistics service, and laboratory services.

 After completing his apprenticeship at Kuehne + Nagel and his studies in macroeconomics at the University of Hamburg (MBA), Thorsten Meincke worked first for Kuehne + Nagel sales and logistics from 1989 until 1999.
 After that he moved to Arthur Andersen Business Consulting in Hamburg.

-After eight years global experience Thorsten Meincke became a Member of the Management Board of Militzer & Muench International Holding AG.
-Since June 2014 Thorsten Meincke returned to Kuehne + Nagel Group as Senior Vice President Global Seafreight.
+After eight years of global experience, Thorsten Meincke became a member of the management board of Militzer & Muench International Holding AG.
+In June 2014, Thorsten Meincke returned to Kuehne + Nagel Group as senior vice president of global seafreight.

 Mr. Wan Min is the Director of the Board, President and Deputy Party Secretary of China COSCO Shipping Corporation Limited.
 Mr. Wan Min had been Manager of Marketing Department, and later Assistant to the General Manager of COSCO Shanghai International Freight Co., Ltd, Deputy General Manager of Marketing Department, General Manager of Asia and Pacific Trade Department, General Manager of America Trade Department of COSCON.
 He was also appointed as General Manager of COSFRE, President of COSCO Americas Inc., and President of COSCO Container Lines Ltd. With over 20 years' expertise in shipping industry, Mr. Wan has rich experiences in container shipping and corporate management.
 He has taken his current position since January, 2016.